 I sketched out the name “Good Night” in a few different cases, weights, and orientations, but felt most drawn to the lowercase iterations and rounded font styles, as they were consistent with the softer mood of the app.

-This star also became the app icon and allows the logo to scale down from the full wordmark to a single symbol:
+The star also became the app icon and allows the logo to scale down from the full wordmark into a single symbol:

-With my brand colours defined, I needed a bit of experimentation and trial and error to find the right balance and contrast as I incorporated them into my designs, keeping both branding and accessibility in mind.
+With my brand colours defined, I needed to find the right balance and contrast as I incorporated them into my designs, keeping both branding and accessibility in mind.

 I ultimately chose to incorporate soft shadows for depth and some transparency and background blur into the UI elements to give them a “frosted glass” effect, which incorporated elements from my visual identity moodboard but also allowed the text and icons to remain legible and accessible.

-With the visual identity and UI components fully realized, I built a new prototype of Good Night with the high-fidelity screens, allowing me to experience and share a viable version of the product as it would appear to users.
+I created a prototype with the hi-fi screens, allowing me to share a viable version of the product as it would appear to users:

-Exploring other use cases and interactions for the product.
+Exploring different use cases and interactions for the product

 While users expressed that they do not place a lot of trust in the sleep and activity data wearables provide, about 50% of my interviewees during the research phase stated that they liked having a smart watch because it allows them to streamline their workflow and perform basic, common tasks without pulling out their phone every time.